Millwood Public Schools (Oklahoma): Recent developments

 A preschool program was added in 1980, and computer education programs were added in 1982.
 A pre-kindergarten program was added to the primary school in 1995.
 In 1996, the fifth grade was moved from the middle school to the primary school, which was then changed to an elementary school with grades pre-kindergarten through five.
 The sixth grade was moved from the middle school in the fall of 2002.

-The Millwood Elementary School Arts Academy (MESAA) opened for the 2003-2004 school year.
-Parents and staff participated in the development of this academy, designed to offer an intense, integrated arts curriculum with opportunities in the areas of drama, vocal/instrumental music, visual arts and dance.
-Admission to MESAA is through an application process.

-In the school year of 2006-2007, the arts academy reformed the middle school cheerleading squad.
+Millwood initiated a pilot program in arts education in the 2003-2004 school year, in which an integrated arts curriculum with opportunities in the areas of visual and performing arts were available to students.
+The pilot developed into the Millwood Elementary School Arts Academy (MESAA), opening for the 2006-2007 school year.
+The district passed a bond issue in 2018 to raise $18 million for school construction, repairs and transportation equipment.